Samreay/DSGoPipeline/README.md

 (the URL is http://localhost:5000/#/models, hard to find in their current UI), you can see that the version in production will increment every time you run the DAG!

+If we really wanted, we could generate the report (the jupyter notebook) using the new production model every time the DAG executes, which would provide some plots and predictions we could use to try and pick up any issues quickly (though ideally this would happen well before prod...).

 ## How can I make this useful for a real use-case?